geohazards-tep/dcs-doris-ifg/README.md

 ### <a name="getting-started"></a>Getting Started

-To run this application you will need a Developer Cloud Sandbox, that can be either requested from the ESA [Research & Service Support Portal](http://eogrid.esrin.esa.int/cloudtoolbox/) for ESA G-POD related projects and ESA registered user accounts, or directly from [Terradue's Portal](http://www.terradue.com/partners), provided user registration approval.
+To run this application you will need a Developer Cloud Sandbox, that can be either requested from:
+* ESA [Geohazards Exploitation Platform](https://geohazards-tep.eo.esa.int) for GEP early adopters;
+* ESA [Research & Service Support Portal](http://eogrid.esrin.esa.int/cloudtoolbox/) for ESA G-POD related projects and ESA registered user accounts
+* From [Terradue's Portal](http://www.terradue.com/partners), provided user registration approval.

 A Developer Cloud Sandbox provides Earth Sciences data access services, and helper tools for a user to implement, test and validate a scalable data processing application.
 It offers a dedicated virtual machine and a Cloud Computing environment.
 The virtual machine runs in two different lifecycle modes: Sandbox mode and Cluster mode.